 OIDC Tokens

-You can use OIDC to authenticate Mint with third-party services.
+You can use OIDC to authenticate RWX with third-party services.
 In general, you should use OIDC when it's available.
 It's more secure than generating access tokens, which could be lost or stolen.

-To use OIDC, you will need to configure the token in the Mint Vault UI.
+To use OIDC, you will need to configure the token in the RWX Vault UI.

 After setting the name